kyleaquino/psycellium/README.md

-# pravada
+# Psycellium
-A Web-based Publishing Platform
+A Decentralized Cooperatives Platform using Ethereum Network